anatawa12/AvatarOptimizer/.docs/content/docs/reference/trace-and-optimize/index.md

 Also, You can adjust optimization with the following settings
 - `MMD World Compatibility`
   Optimize with considering compatibility with MMD Worlds. e.g. Not freezing BlendShapes used by MMD Worlds.
+- `Use Advanced Animator Parser`
+  To determine where AAO can optimize, AAO parses AnimatorControllers.
+  With this option enabled, Advanced Animator Parser, which parses layer structure of AnimatorController and BlendTree structure.
+  If this option is disabled, Fallback Animator Parser which collects all AnimationClips and parses AnimationClips.
+Fallback Animator Parser is simpler but will parse Direct BlendTree incorrectly.

 ![component.png](component.png)